jonykoren/Demo/README.md

 ```

 ## Download Dataset
-I choose to download subset from 'Open Images Dataset V6 + Extensions', by selecting specific classes that i want to train my model on.
+I choose to download subset from 'Open Images Dataset V6 + Extensions', by selecting specific classes that i want to train my model on

 After the ```--classes``` command, insert your desired classes by exploring the [Open Images Dataset](https://storage.googleapis.com/openimages/web/index.html)
 You can also limit the images you want to download by the value after the ```--limit``` command